 Where innovative translational research improves health outcomes for youth with neurodevelopmental and mental health diagnoses.

-Check out our new podcast, Healthy Enough, which harnesses research AND realism to help parents create healthier exercise, nutrition and sleep habits in their children who may be living with mental health challenges.
+Check out our podcast, Healthy Enough, which harnesses research and realism to help parents create healthier exercise, nutrition and sleep habits in their children who may be living with mental health challenges.

 ADHD and Obesity Risk in Youth